twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 # Navigate to our second PR's branch
 git checkout feature-1b

-# Merge in our past work
+# Merge in our past work and sort out our merge conflicts
-git merge feature-1a --no-edit
+git merge feature-1a
-# Pro-tip: Use `git merge -` to merge past branch

-# Sort out our merge conflicts
 git mergetool -y
 # Need to update every file that was edited in `bbbbbb`
 # Additionally, hard to know if we kept all of our intended changes

-# Commit our edits
+# Commit our merge resolution
 git commit --no-edit

 # Squash our commits via `git rebase`
-git rebase feature-1a -i
+git rebase -i feature-1a
 git rebase --continue
 # New commit is now b22222